Community Addictions Worker

 - Demonstrates the ability to balance the needs of clients, other staff persons and those of the organization.

-- Demonstrates enthusiasm for ongoing professional development activities, and engages in reciprocal learning experiences with colleagues and supervisors.
+- Demonstrates enthusiasm for ongoing professional development activities and engages in reciprocal learning experiences with colleagues and Directors.

-- Recognizes the importance of regular individual and team supervision meetings.
+- Recognizes the importance of regular supervision meetings.

 - Demonstrates active listening abilities, is coachable and responds positively to supervision.

-- Works collaboratively in the context of a provincial organization, with numerous colleagues, to ensure a consistent “One AFM” approach.
+- Works collaboratively in the context of a provincial organization, with numerous colleagues, to ensure a consistent AFM approach.

 - Demonstrates a strong commitment to personal and professional ethics, integrity and responsibility.